 The ability to draw a gradable conclusion was limited due to the following issues:

-- All three studies used different types of biomarkers as response variables, such as PAI-1 and fibrinogen; HOMA-IR index; and BMI, fasting glucose, TG, HDL, and hypertension, making it difficult to make comparisons across these studies.
+- All three studies used different types of biomarkers as response variables, such as PAI-1 and fibrinogen; HOMA-IR index; and BMI, fasting glucose, TG, HDL and hypertension, making it difficult to make comparisons across these studies

 - The dietary patterns derived in each of these studies were directly linked to the response variables selected; therefore, the variation in the response variables used suggest that the resulting dietary patterns may not be comparable

-- There were variations in dietary assessment methods used to assess dietary intake, as well as the food groupings using in the analyses across the studies.
+- There were variations in dietary assessment methods used to assess dietary intake as well as the food groupings using in the analyses across the studies.
 These methodological differences make it difficult to compare the resulting dietary patterns across studies and to determine how these differences may have contributed to differences in relationships between the patterns and type 2 diabetes risks.

 - The studies were not consistent in their use of confounders in the analyses.
-For example, alcohol intake was not included as a confounder in one study, and alcohol, BMI, and smoking status were not controlled for in another study.
+For example, alcohol intake was not included as a confounder in one study, and alcohol, BMI and smoking status were not controlled for in another study.

 in the two studies that used biomarkers as response variables, though the definitions of meat differed.
-However, because there were so few studies available, variability in the methodology used and different populations considered, there was insufficient information from which to assess consistency or draw conclusions about the relationship between dietary patterns derived using reduced rank regression and risk of type 2 diabetes.
+However, because there were so few studies available, variability in the methodology used and different populations considered, there was insufficient information from which to assess consistency or draw conclusions about the relationship between dietary patterns derived using RRR and risk of T2D.